 “It would not be appropriate for me to attain |final Nibbāna::complete cooling, full quenching, total emancipation, dying one’s final death [parinibbāyati]| without first informing my attendants and taking leave of the bhikkhu |Saṅgha::The community of monks and nuns practicing in line with the Buddha’s teachings.
 In the broader sense, this is the community of disciples who have realized the noble path and fruition through the Buddha’s teachings [saṅgha]|.
 Let me then subdue this illness by means of |energy::willpower, determination [vīriya]| and abide resolving upon the intention to live.”
 Then the Blessed One, having subdued that illness by means of energy and having resolved upon the intention to live, continued dwelling thus.
 And then indeed that illness of the Blessed One subsided.

 Soon after he had recovered, he came out from his dwelling and sat down in the seat that had been prepared in the shade behind the dwelling.
 Then the venerable Ānanda approached the Blessed One, and having drawn near, he paid homage to the Blessed One and sat down to one side.
-Seated there, the Venerable Ānanda addressed the Blessed One:
+Seated to one side, the Venerable Ānanda addressed the Blessed One:

 “It’s splendid, venerable sir, that the Blessed One is at ease; splendid that the Blessed One is bearing up; and splendid that he has recovered!
 But, venerable sir, when the Blessed One was ill, I felt as if my body were intoxicated, the directions seemed unclear, and the teachings did not come to mind.
 Nevertheless, I had this much consolation: that the Blessed One would not attain final Nibbāna without having made some pronouncement concerning the bhikkhu Saṅgha.”